Technigo/project-redux-quiz/instructions.md

 - What components do you need?
 - How are you dealing with the styling?
 - What stretch goals are you aiming for?

+## **The questions array**

+You can find the `quiz` store in `./src/reducers/quiz.js`.
+In it, there's a `questions` array with a couple of placeholder objects for you to get started with.
+You should replace these questions with your own ones.

+You're free to restructure things if you want to, but it's recommended to stick with the current setup where each question has:

+- `id` - a unique identifier for the question.
+You can just keep incrementing numbers for these.
+- `question` - this is the text which is displayed to the user for this question.
+The example questions use a string of text, but you could turn this into an object if you wanted to include images or other data.
+- `options` - an array of possible answers to the question which your user will choose from.
+Again, in the placeholder questions, we've used strings, but you can switch them to objects if you want to add additional details such as image urls.
+- `correctAnswerIndex` - the index of the item in the `options` array which is the correct answer.

+## **Redux actions**

+In the `quiz` store, there's a few actions made for you:

+### **`submitAnswer`**

+Use this action when a user selects an answer to the question.
+You need to pass an object with a key `questionId` whose value is valid question id (from the question objects) and an `answerIndex` which is the index of the answer they chose.

+Given the following question, for example:

+        { id: 1, question: 'Who set the Olympic record for the 100m dash in 2012?', options: ['Usain Bolt', 'Justin Gatlin', 'Tyson Gay', 'Asafa Powell'], correctAnswerIndex: 0 }

+If the user clicks 'Asafa Powell' (index 3 in the options array), you'd dispatch the action to redux like this:

+        dispatch(quiz.actions.submitAnswer({ questionId: 1, answerIndex: 3 }))

+The redux state will then update the answers array and tell you if this was the correct answer or not.

+### **`goToNextQuestion`**

+After the user clicks an answer and you show them if they were correct or not, you should show a button to continue to the next question.
+When they click that button, dispatch this action.

+        dispatch(quiz.actions.goToNextQuestion())

+### **`restart`**

+At the end of the quiz, if you want to start over, you can dispatch this action.

+        dispatch(quiz.actions.restart())

+## **Selecting from the store**

+Use the redux dev tools in chrome to inspect the store and see what it contains.
+You can write your own selectors to fetch whatever you need from the store.
+We've given you one example in `./src/components/CurrentQuestion.jsx` to get you started with fetching the current question from the store:

+        const question = useSelector((state) => state.quiz.questions[state.quiz.currentQuestionIndex])

+You can build up these selector functions to use other information you have to fetch specific things.
+For example, you could fetch the answer to a question:

+        const answer = useSelector((state) => state.quiz.answers.find((a) => ( a.questionId === question.id // question could come from the previous selector in the last example)))

 ### Hints and tips to complete the project 🤓